Southwest cancels another 4,800 flights as its reduced schedule continues

 Under current DOT rules, any passenger who saw their flight canceled is entitled to a prompt cash refund for the full cost, plus any extra purchases such as bag fees or a seat assignment.

+Southwest Airlines has opened a self-service tool to help travelers impacted by their travel disruptions.— TransportationGov (@USDOT) December 28, 2022

+If your flight has been significantly delayed or canceled, visit their website to request a refund and other services you are entitled to. https://t.co/74EUSLoNLP

-But federal refund rules are still in a gray zone when it comes to significant flight delays or related costs such as hotel rooms or ground transportation.
+Federal refund rules are still in a gray zone when it comes to significant flight delays or related costs such as hotel rooms or ground transportation.
+Southwest says it will fund these costs for overnight delays that were within their control, but it's unclear whether they'll honor that policy given the role weather initially played in the delays.

 Democratic Sens.
 Edward Markey and Richard Blumenthal, who've proposed clarifying such rules during previous flight snafus, issued a statement on Tuesday calling for Southwest to issue "significant monetary compensation" to customers whose holidays "have been ruined."